Robertocossack/TFM-Stylometry-Through-Plays/README.md

 Specifically, the techniques related with authorship attribution were put into play, attending mostly to lexical structure and vocabulary used, by methods which have been previpously validated in the domain of authorship atribution.

-A markdown with all the necessary information to run the code and go through the analysis and results its provided.
+A markdown, under the name of work_report, with all the necessary information to run the code and go through the analysis and results its provided.

+Roberto Marmolejo Herrera
+robertomarmolejoherrera@gmail.com